Truth and Sincerity: Building Authentic Foundations

 Yet we have people who can't pray Fajr on time but gather for innovative group celebrations.
 People who don't know the conditions of prayer but have created elaborate dhikr ceremonies.
 This is backwards!

-The Example of Imam Ahmad
+The Example of Imam Ahmad and Adherence to Sunnah

-• Fasting Mondays and Thursdays
+• Fasting Mondays and Thursdays: His regular practice throughout the year

 A Severe Warning